sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The question in Figure 1 involves three arithmetic operations: two additions and one subtraction.
 Assuming that subtraction is as difficult as addition, the probability of getting all three operations correct is the product of the individual probabilities of each operation being answered correctly.

-We use the logistic regression model from Section 4.1.1 to quantify the difference in accuracy that might arise from using the ranges in the paper versus the ranges we propose here.
-In order to directlyapply our model, we consider $(x+y)$, $(x+y)+z$ and $(x+y+z)+ans$ as the three operations.
+To quantify the difference in accuracy that might arise from using the ranges in the paper versus the ranges we propose, we use the logistic regression model from Section 4.1.1.
+Specifically, we consider the operations $(x+y)$, $(x+y)+z$, and $(x+y+z)+ans$ as the three operations to directly apply our model.

 TODO: add error bars?

-Phi:
+The probabilities for Phi-3.5-mini-instruct are given in the following table:

 |   | $x+y$       | $(x+y)+z$       | $(x+y+z)+ans$       | All 3 ops |
 |-- |-------|----------|----------|----------|
 |**Symbolic**    | $94.9 \pm $ | $94.1 \pm $ | $92.0 \pm $ | $82.1  \pm $ |
 | **Proposed (ours)**    | $95.5  \pm $ | $95.4$ | $95.0 \pm $ | $86.6  \pm $ |

-Llama:
+The probabilities for Llama3-8b-instruct are given in the following table:

 |  | $x+y$       | $(x+y)+z$       | $(x+y+z)+ans$       | All 3 ops |
 |-------|----------|----------|----------|----------|